chiracarla/McDonalds-App/README.md

 ### For All Users

-- **Online Orders**: Seamlessly place orders through the app for convenient pickup or delivery.
+- **Online Orders**: Place orders through the app for convenient pickup or delivery.
 - **Add In-Store Orders**: Link in-store orders to your account to earn deals and points, just like online orders.
 - **Points & Rewards**: Earn points with every order, and use them toward future purchases to unlock great deals and discounts.
 - **Menus & Combos**: Customize your main items into full menus or combos, with all your favorite add-ons and sides.